dstackai/dstack/docs/reference/cli/logs.md

 # dstack logs

-Use this command to see logs of a given run within the current Git repo.
+This command shows the output of a given run within the current Git repo.

 ### Usage